tc39/notes/meetings/2023-09/september-26.md

 CDA: All right.

-###  Summary of Key Points
+###  Summary
 The proposal is ready for implementation, and a test262 PR will be up this week.

 ### Conclusion
-    * Having not received implementer feedback to the contrary, open issues regarding design questions will be closed.
+Having not received implementer feedback to the contrary, open issues regarding design questions will be closed.

 ## Iterator helper web incompat
 Presenter: Shu-yu Guo (SYG)